fabiohbarbosa/troll-chrome-images/README.md

 ## Build
 To build and generate package run: `npm run build`.

-After see package in *dist/* folder.
+After, see package in *dist/* folder.